Which bird migrates the farthest?

 The bird that flies farthest is the Arctic tern, an elegant white seabird.
 This bird also sees more daylight than any other.

-The Arctic Tern breeds on the shores of the Arctic Ocean in northern hemisphere summer.
-And it feeds over the oceans of the southern hemisphere half a year later – in southern hemisphere summer.
+The Arctic tern breeds on the shores of the Arctic Ocean in the Northern Hemisphere summer.
+And it feeds over the oceans of the Southern Hemisphere half a year later – in Southern Hemisphere summer.
 So, like many birds, this bird flies great distances every year to maintain its life of endless summertime.

-North American Arctic Terns fly about 40,000 kilometers – or 24,000 miles – each year.
+North American Arctic terns fly about 24,000 miles (40,000 km) each year.
 That’s a distance about equal to the distance around the Earth.

-An Arctic Tern can live for 25 years, so in its life-long quest for summer it can fly a million kilometers – nearly three times the distance from the Earth to the moon.
+An Arctic tern can live for 25 years, so in its life-long quest for summer it can fly a million kilometers (620,000 miles) – nearly three times the distance from the Earth to the moon.